DVidal1205/obsidian-vault/School/Fall 2024/BSC2010/Lecture/Chapter 7.md

 Chemiosmosis produces 90 percent of ATP made during aerobic glucose catabolism, and is the method used in light reactions of photosynthesis to use the sun.
 ### ATP Yield
 Overall, these pathways extract about 34 percent of the energy contained in glucose, with the remainder being released as heat.
+## Metabolism without Oxygen
+If aerobic respiration does not occur, NADH must be reoxidized to NAD+ for resuse as electron carrier for the glyoclytic pathway to continue.
+How is this done?
+Some systems use organic molecules as the final electron acceptors in a process called fermentation.
+### Anaerobic Cellular Respiration
+Certain prokaryotes, including species in the domains Bacteria nad Archaea, use anaerobic resporation.
+A group of archaeans called methanogens reduce CO2 i